What Education Do I Need to Become a Lawyer?

 Once you get to law school, you'll generally spend three years working towards your J.D.
 Regardless of your law concentration, you'll spend your first year working on foundational courses, such as those on constitutional and contract law, legal writing and civil court procedure.
 After that you'll focus on your specialization, which may include one of the following:

 - Juvenile law

 Experience and Skill Development

-In addition to a classroom education, you may want to get experience through part-time employment at legal offices.
-You can also take advantage of opportunities to do legal writing and participate in trial situations offered by the law school.
+In addition to a classroom education, you may want to get experience through part-time employment at a legal office.
+You can also take advantage of opportunities to do legal writing, and participate in trial situations offered by the law school.

 Educational and practical experience may help you to develop skills that are critical for lawyers.
-Some of the skills you'll need include:
+Some of the skills needed include:

 - Analytical and interpersonal skills

 - Public speaking skills

 At least 46 states require lawyers to participate in continuing education courses to maintain their professional license to practice, according to the U.S. Bureau of Labor Statistics.
 Some states require lawyers to pass ethics exams as well.
 If you relocate, you may be required to complete further education.
 If you move from one state to another, you need to take the bar exam in your new state.
 Some states do allow reciprocity, provided you meet their requirements in experience and moral character.